xiaofanc/Twitter-design/README.md

 Redis for tweets:
 * create class method push_tweet_to_cache, get_cached_tweets in `tweets/services.py`
 * add `utils/redis_helper.py` to support load_objects and push_object in Redis
-* update `tweets/api/views.py` to get tweets from Redis for list API
+* update `tweets/api/views.py` to get cached tweets from Redis for list API
-* add `tweets/listeners.py` to add tweets to Redis when a tweet is created
+* add `tweets/listeners.py` and update `tweets/models.py` to add tweets to Redis when a tweet is created
 * update `utils/paginations.py` for paginate_ordered_list
 * add tests in `tweets/tests.py`

 Redis for newsfeeds:
+* create class method get_cached_newsfeeds, push_newsfeed_to_cache in `newsfeeds/services.py`
+* update `newsfeeds/api/views.py` to get cached newsfeeds from Redis for list API
+* add `newsfeeds/listeners.py` and update `newsfeeds/models.py` to add newsfeeds to Redis when a newsfeeds is created

 ### Documentation